MirceaStefanescu/Portofolio/Automated Infrastructure & Deployment Platform/README.md

 Prereqs:
 - Docker and Docker Compose
 - Make
-- Terraform, Helm, kubectl (for infra and deployment commands)
+- Terraform, Helm, kubectl (only needed for infra/deploy steps)

 Run:
 ```
 make dev
 ```
 Then open `http://localhost:8080` to generate pipelines and templates.

-Optional: copy `.env.example` to `.env` to override service URLs.
+Optional config:
+- `cp .env.example .env` and override service URLs, tokens, and log level.
+- Structured logs are emitted to stdout; example in `docs/logging.md`.

+Example usage: provision a Jenkins pipeline for a Node.js app
+1) Open the portal and enter `orders-api`, environment `dev`, provider `jenkins`.
+2) Click "Generate Pipeline" to download the Jenkinsfile template.
+3) Click "Generate Terraform" and "Generate Helm" for infra and deploy values.
+4) Commit templates to the service repo and run CI to provision and deploy.

-Service URLs:
+Service URLs (local):
 - Portal: http://localhost:8080
 - Jenkins: http://localhost:8081
 - Vault: http://localhost:8200